learn-co-curriculum/dsc-tuning-decision-trees/README.md

 ## Summary

 In this lesson, we looked at the idea of hyper parameters optimization and how pruning plays an important role in restricting the growth of a decision tree , for our predictions to be accurate.
 We looked at a few hyper parameters which directly impact the potential over-fitting/underfitting in trees.
-Next we shall see these in prctice using scikit learn and python.
+Next we'll see these in prctice using scikit-learn and python.